jyp/boon/README.md

   possible and beneficial in the future to replace parts of boon-core with a dependency on Modalka.
 However at the moment it does not seem suitable.
 The main issue is that modalka does not support several states; it can only be either activated or not.
+Also, this part of Boon is sufficently simple that adding a dependency may be more troublesome.

 - RYO modal mode https://github.com/Kungsgeten/ryo-modal

-  RYO modal has the same purpose as Modalka and boon-core.
-Compared to Modalka, it provides support for repeating a command.
+  RYO modal has the same purpose as Modalka and boon-core; it is also a candidate to replace `boon-core.el`, but still falls short.
+Compared to Modalka, it provides support for repeating a command, but .
 However boon can repeat insertion commands, while RYO modal cannot.
-Additionally it suffers from the same drawback as Modalka: it has a single non-insertion state.
+Additionally it also suffers from having a single non-insertion state.

 - God-mode https://github.com/chrisdone/god-mode